ahmad-hamade/terraform-eks-config/README.md

 - Add nginx ingress controller
 - Add skipper ingress controller

-If anyone wants to pick up any work here, feel free to open a branch; if you want to contact me personally about this
+If anyone wants to pick up any work here, feel free to open a branch or a ticket from issues tab

-Email: hamade@live.com

 <!--BEGIN:terraform-docs-->
 ## Requirements